 Visualizations can work when repeated time and time again, but in my experience, they usually don’t overwrite an old trigger.
 They can, but you must practice them a lot in order for old triggers to disappear.
 And even then, the emotions are hard to overwrite.

 If you noticed little or no change when replaying the trigger in your mind, go through this process again but go back even further in time, way before anything began that had any relevance to the time when the trigger was created.
-I’ll walk through process quickly during the summary.
+I’ll walk through the process quickly during the summary.

-If this made sense then you’re probably used to doing this kind of mind work.
+If this made sense then you’re probably used to doing this kind of mind-work.
 If you had trouble following along, that’s actually even better, because it helps you form new patterns in your brain, making new habits and processes stick better.